Seasonal malaria chemoprevention (SMC)

 Across the Sahel sub-region, most childhood malarial disease and deaths occur during the rainy season, which is generally short (3-4 months).
 Giving effective antimalarial treatment at monthly intervals during this period has been shown to be 75% protective against uncomplicated and severe malaria in children under 5 years of age.
 SMC is cost-effective and safe and can be administered by community-health workers.
 In areas where SMC is implemented, intermittent preventive treatment in infants (IPTi) should not be deployed.

-An estimated 25 million children aged 3-59 months could benefit from seasonal malaria chemoprevention every year.
 WHO issued its SMC recommendation in March 2012.
 Prior to that, SMC was referred to in the research literature as Intermittent Preventive Treatment in children, or IPTc.
 In August 2013, WHO released an implementation guide to help countries adopt and implement this new intervention.

 - Malaria prevention works: let's close the gap (2017)